 It is possible that an intruder can get in at any time and join the incumbent coalition to share the control benefits.
 But the incumbent coalition can be stable for a long time because no new intruder has the incentive to join if buying a block of shares in the market will push up the stock prices dramatically and increase the membership cost substantially.
-Market liquidity is often a problem for closely held firms.
-On the other hand, there is a window of opportunity for a new intruder.
+Market liquidity is often a problem for closely-held firms.
+On the other hand, there is a window opportunity for a new intruder.
 An ideal situation is that the new intruder's voting power cost-effectively and substantially increases and at the same time the incumbent (or a coalition of large shareholders) faces insider ownership dilution.
 This situation is most likely to occur in an underwritten cash offer that suddenly causes control dilution and where considerable new shares are allotted to the new intruder, previously hidden to the incumbent.
-If private benefits are large, the incumbent's choice of flotation method has implications on the redistribution of control benefits, and hence rent protection becomes important to the incumbent.
+If private benefits are large, the incumbent's choice of flotation method has implications on the redistribution of control benefits and hence rent protection becomes important to the incumbent.

-To reflect such a threat of intrusive rent-seeking behavior, we assume that the incumbent has an expected loss of some private benefits of control, T(c), as a result of control-diluting cash offers; this marginal intrusion-induced loss of control benefits, T(c), is known to the insiders and potential intruders.
-Recall that there is no such marginal loss in a rights offer because there is no share dilution, and any attempt by a new intruder to buy a block of rights in the market to break the incumbent coalition equilibrium would face the same situation as buying a block of shares that would push up prices dramatically, making the intrusion unattractive.
+To reflect such a threat of intrusive rent-seeking, we assume that the incumbent has an expected loss of some private benefits of control, T(c), as a result of control-diluting cash offers; this marginal intrusion-induced loss of control benefits, T(c), is known to the insiders and potential intruders.
+Recall that there is no such marginal loss in a rights offer because there is no share dilution and any attempt by a new intruder to buy a block of rights in the market to break the incumbent coalition equilibrium would face the same situation as buying a block of shares that would push up prices dramatically, making the intrusion unattractive.
 We further assume that it is common knowledge that T(c) is positive and T'(c) > 0.
-In other words, the larger the private benefits involved, the bigger is the intrusion-induced loss of control benefits expected in control-diluting cash offers.
-In Section III.D, we discuss T(c) in detail.
-The payoff to the incumbent with a cash offer is as follows:
+In other words, the larger the private benefits involved, the bigger the intrusion-induced loss of control benefits is expected in control-diluting cash offers.
+In Subsection D, we will discuss T(c) in detail.

+The payoff to the incumbent with a cash offer is,

-(2) $$P{\text{cash\offer}}(c, c{\text{cash\offer}}) = \frac{wV{\text{cash\offer}}}{V{\text{cash\offer}} + E} (V + E) + (1 + g)c + h \left[ \frac{wV{\text{cash\offer}}}{V{\text{cash\offer}} + E} (V{\text{cash\offer}} - V) \right] - T(c)$$ $$= \frac{w[a + b - (1 + g)c{\text{cash\offer}}]}{a + b - (1 + g)c{\text{cash\offer}} + E} (h - 1)(1 + g)(c - c{\text{cash\offer}}) + w(a + b) + (1 + g)c - w(1 + g)c{\text{cash\offer}} - T(c).$$
+$$(2) \qquad P{cashoffer}(c, c{cashoffer}) = \frac{wV{cashoffer}}{V{cashoffer} + E}(V + E) + (1 + g)c + h\left[\frac{wV{cashoffer}}{V{cashoffer} + E}(V{cashoffer} - V)\right] - T(c)$$

+$$= \frac{w[a + b - (1 + g)c{cashoffer}]}{a + b - (1 + g)c{cashoffer} + E}(h - 1)(1 + g)(c - c{cashoffer})$$

+$$+ w(a + b) + (1 + g)c - w(1 + g)c{cashoffer} - T(c).$$

-In the payoff in equation (2), there is a dilution in the incumbent's equity holdings, and the explicit marginal loss of private benefits, T(c), is expected as a consequence.
-We show in the following discussion how the incumbent's choice between the two payoffs in equations (1) and (2) depends on the signaling cost structure.
+In payoff (2), there is a dilution in the incumbent's equity holdings, and the explicit marginal loss of private benefits, T(c), is expected as a consequence.
+We will show below how the incumbent's choice between the two payoffs in (1) and (2) depends on the signaling cost structure.